MissMaryR/Rosetta-Docking-and-Design/README.md

 1. Build ligand
 2. Click setup -> calculations -> conformer distribution
+* (this may be outdated, overall we just want to make all conformers possible)
 *  with molecular mechanics and MMFF
 * increase max number of conformers to 100%
 * if its a large ligand, it can take hours to run
 3. After running, a new window will open